- DeNA begins operations as a private company

 - The Bidders shopping services are branded as Bidders Shopping

-This proved a significant challenge as management was also eager to diversify, but aware of the importance of turning a profit before expanding.
-Continuing to focus on their sole service was soon rewared as against all odds, DeNA turned a profit in 2002.
+This proved a significant challenge as DeNA's management was eager to diversify and move on to new businesses.
+Realizing the importance of turning a profit before expanding their portfolio, however, they continued to focus on their sole service.
+And against all odds, the company was soon rewarded for their choice as DeNA become profitable in 2002.

-With new wind in their sails, the team made a decision that set the stage for their dramatic growth in the future.
-They pivoted and made it their aim to be the No. 1 mobile web service provider in Japan.
+With new wind in their sails, the management team made the decision that would set the stage for their dramatic growth.
+Specifically, they shifted their focus and made it their aim to be the No. 1 mobile web service provider in Japan.

-- Moves headquarters to Sasazuka in Shibuya-ku, Tokyo
+- Moves headquarters to Sasazuka in Shibuya, Tokyo

 - Launches mobile auction site Mobaoku